hermonochy/Rescueland/The Technology of Rescueland, Computerland and it's surrounding Planets.md

 - 🩷 = fastest shot (H)
 - 🟣️ = hottest (H)
 - 🟤️ = cheapest (H)
-- ⚫️ = stealthiest (H)
+- ⚫️ = stealthiest(almost impossible to detect) (Re)

 These lasers can be of different power, ranging from a simple stun shot to planet destroying power.
 The lasers can also be short range, lashing out of a cannon like lightning.
 The advantage of this is that it can manoeuvre, so it almost never misses.
 There are also laserdrones, which are rocket propelled tubes have laser tips.

 ##### Beamers (R+H+F)

-The second type of laser has three functions: stunning electronics, destroying ships and telekinesis.
-However, this laser type is limited to 5 km, whereas other weapons have a range of several trillion light years.
+This second type of laser has three functions: stunning , destroying and telekinesis.
+However, this laser type is difficult to aim and is limited to 5 km, whereas other weapons have a range of several trillion light years.
 This makes it impractical in most battles, so it is not very popular.
 They come in 4 colours of beam: green, red, gold and pink.

 ##### Hyperion Fusion Cannons (C)

-These fusion-based weapons convert atomic energy into focused blasts, capable of incredible damage.
+These fusion-based weapons convert atomic energy into focused blasts.
 The cannons can also vary their output intensity, allowing for both wide-area suppression and pinpoint strikes.
 They have a multi-purpose functionality, enabling tactical versatility and devastating offensive power, perfect for engaging multiple targets or focusing on a single high-value enemy ship.
 These can be repelled by most shields though, so are not commonly used.

 ##### Solar Beam Projectors (L)

-This weapon is an enormous energy beam that harness the power of a star to discharge concentrated energy onto a target ship, resulting in catastrophic disintegration of hull and systems.
-Capable of crippling the many ships with a single blast, they are effective across vast distances and are usually fired from a planet.
+This weapon produces an enormous energy beam that harness the power of a star to discharge concentrated energy onto a target ship, resulting in disintegration of hull and systems.
+Capable of crippling many ships with a single blast, they are effective across vast distances and are usually fired from a planet.

 ##### FCRT Lasers